 In April 2012, TIME Magazine named Alice Walton to the "TIME 100" list of the 100 most influential people in the world, noting "With Crystal Bridges Museum of American Art, [Alice Walton] has placed a daring bet that a small town can become a big art-world destination.
 We're betting she's right."

 In January 2012, The Arkansas Times named Ms. Walton "Arkansan of the Year," saying "she is an art patron and philanthropist of spectacular dimension, a benefactor of her native state in unprecedented fashion."

 Alice Walton is the daughter of the late Helen Walton and the late Wal-Mart founder Sam Walton.
 Born in 1949, the youngest of four children, she spent her childhood in Bentonville, Arkansas.

-Ms. Walton graduated from Trinity College, in San Antonio, Texas, with a B.A. in Economics and Finance.
+Ms. Walton graduated from Trinity University, in San Antonio, Texas, with a B.A. in Economics and Finance.
 She began her career in finance as an equity analyst and money manager for First Commerce Corporation; and later served as Vice Chairman and head of all investment-related activities at the Arvest Bank Group.